AnzeMarinko/Civilizacije/README.md

 We run all the cells in Jupyter notebook:
 `supermodel.ipynb`.
 It could take few minutes.

-We can convert it after execution to `.pdf` format running command:
+We can convert it after execution of all cells to `.pdf` format running command:
 ```
 jupyter nbconvert --to pdf supermodel.ipynb --output 01_supermodel